KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/hsvhold.rst

    * - Parameter
      - Value
      - Description
-   * - av.hue
+   * - Hue
-     - Float
+     - Degrees
      - Set the :term:`hue` value which will be used in color difference calculation.
 Allowed range is from -360.000 to 360.000.
 Default value is 0.000.
-   * - av.sat
+   * - Saturation
      - Float
      - Set the :term:`saturation` value which will be used in color difference calculation.
 Allowed range is from -1.000 to 1.000.
 Default value is 0.000.
-   * - av.val
+   * - Value
      - Float
      - Set the value which will be used in color difference calculation.
 Allowed range is from -1.000 to 1.000.
 Default value is 0.000.
-   * - av.similarity
+   * - Similarity
-     - Float
+     - Percentage
      - Set similarity percentage with the key color.
-Allowed range is from 0.000 to 1.000.
+Allowed range is from 0.000% to 100.000%.
 Default value is 0.010.
 0.001 matches only the exact key color, while 1.000 matches everything.
-   * - av.blend
+   * - Blend
-     - Float
+     - Percentage
      - Blend percentage.
-Allowed range is from 0.000 to 1.000.
-Default value is 0.000.
-0.000 makes pixels either fully gray, or not gray at all.
-Lower values result in more gray pixels, with a higher value the more similar the pixels color is to the key color.
+Allowed range is from 0.0% to 100.0%.
+Default value is 0.0%.
+0.0% makes pixels either fully gray, or not gray at all.
+Lower values result in more gray pixels, with a higher value the more similar the pixel's color is to the key color.